 Draw the eyebrows after drawing the eyes.
-Usually the eyebrows tend to be slightly wider then the eyes and angled inwards.
+Usually the eyebrows tend to be slightly wider then the eyes.

-After you draw all the main shapes draw the inner details of the eyes and shade them in.
+After you draw all the major shapes of the eyes draw the inner details of the eyes.

-Please also note that if you are going to draw both eyes then you should draw both at the same time (draw each step for each eye before moving on to the next step).
+If you are going to draw both eyes then you should draw both at the same time.
+Draw each step for each eye before moving on to the next step.

 Step 1 – Shape of The Eye